M Idioms

 make mischief

-The young boy seemed to enjoy the fact that he could make mischief whenever he wanted.
+The young boy enjoyed the fact that he could make mischief whenever he wanted.

 make no bones about (something)

-- make no secret of something, have no doubts about something
+- to make no secret of something, to have no doubts about something

 I made no bones about the fact that I am not interested in applying for the supervisor`s job.